CampaignLab/mp-twitter-bios/README.md

 | Green Party | 1 | 1 | 0 | 0 |
 | The Reclaim Party | 1 | 1 | 0 | 0 |
 <!--auto-gen-end-->

+## Results

+## Methodology

+## Sources

+## Continuing to monitor this

+Are MPs defined by their parties or their individual name recognition?